-South Korea holds live-fire drills hours after North Korea missile launch
+South Korea holds live-fire drills that simulate destroying North Korea's leadership

 It flew over the northern Japanese island of Hokkaido, making it the first North Korean projectile to successfully pass over Japanese territory since 1998.
 It subsequently broke up and fell into the Pacific Ocean.

-Just hours after the launch, South Korea's Presidential Office announced four F-15K jetfighters had dropped eight MK84 bombs on a simulated target at the Taebaek Pilsung Firing Range in the country's northeastern Gangwon province, about five hours drive from Seoul .
+Just hours after the launch, South Korea's Presidential Office announced four F-15K jetfighters had dropped eight MK 84 bombs on a simulated target at the Taebaek Pilsung Firing Range in the country's northeastern Gangwon province, about five hours drive from Seoul .

+The MK 84 is a 2,000 pound bomb designed to penetrate hardened targets, according to the US Air Force.

+Robert Kelly, associate professor at Pusan National University's Department of Political Science, told CNN South Korea's response was a carefully considered escalation.

 In a press conference, presidential spokesman Yoon Young-chan said South Korean leader Moon Jae-in had wanted "to showcase a strong punishment capability against the North."

-An official with the South Korean Defense Ministry told CNN the one-ton bombs had all landed on target.
+An official with the South Korean Defense Ministry told CNN the bombs had all landed on target.

 "The drill reconfirmed South Korea Air Force capability to destroy the enemy's leadership in cases of emergency," the official said.